MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Introduction

-Different workflows require different optimizations.
-For instance, CPU intensive tasks need to be optimized to enhance the instruction throughput.
-On the other hand, I/O intensive tasks should be scheduled towards minimizing the data transferring between different infrastructures.
-These challenges can be solved partially through meticulously designed heuristics.
-Pursuing recent research in HPC scheduling algorithms, the most common designs either apply a optimal solution for heuristic models or require changes at system level and replace existing resource manager\cite{HPC_Scheduling}.
-This process often has to be repeated if the workload or the metric of interest changes.
-Beside, replacing the entire resource manager is not applicable especially when the desired optimal system relies on changing resource manager every time if researchers finds more efficient solution.
-Similarly existing users does not have to change their code and upgrade entire workflow for a optimized performance instead it can be achieved by simply choosing a different configuration instead of changing their code.
+Even though these challenges can be solved partially through meticulously designed heuristics, two or more of these factors should be considered for complex workflows.
+Pursuing recent research in HPC scheduling algorithms, the most common designs either apply an optimal solution for heuristic models or require changes at the system level that may need to replace the existing resource manager in the HPC system.
+This process must be repeated if the system workload changes or the metric of interest changes (e.g., more memory-intensive tasks than CPU-intensive tasks).
+The more appropriate solution is to use the existing resource manager by introducing an intermediate layer to create scheduling tasks.
+Following this architecture design, we can achieve a better optimal result without changing the system level resource manager.